Azure/Industrial-IoT/docs/opc-publisher/commandline.md

                              The port to use when accepting inbound reverse connect requests from servers.
                                Default: `4840`.
+      --mnr, --maxnodesperread, --MaxNodesPerReadOverride=VALUE
+                             Limit max number of nodes to read in a single read request when batching reads or the server limit if less.
+                               Default: `0` (using server limit).
+      --mnb, --maxnodesperbrowse, --MaxNodesPerBrowseOverride=VALUE
+                             Limit max number of nodes per browse request when batching browse operations or the server limit if less.
+                               Default: `0` (using server limit).
       --mpr, --minpublishrequests, --MinPublishRequests=VALUE
                              Minimum number of publish requests to queue once subscriptions are created in the session.